Do you have what it takes to be a creative technologist? Read on to find out what the role entails and if it’s a good fit for you.

+What is a creative technologist?
 The Creative Group Salary Guide defines the creative technologist as a “technology-focused professional who understands the creative process and is good at prototyping early, facilitating prototype testing and implementing changes.”
 This person is responsible for building web projects as well as mobile and other digital experiences.
 Naturally, creative technologists must be open to feedback and comfortable handling risk and change.

 While the creative technologist role is still relatively new, it has evolved since coming onto the scene.
 We chatted with Angela Vitzthum, director of product at SnapMobile, to find out what it takes to land a creative technologist job today.

 TCG: What does your role as a creative technologist entail?
 What skills do you use?